fieldtrip/website/tutorial/preproc/denoising_opm.md

 #### Exercise

 {% include markup/skyblue %}
 Compute the ERF for the HFC and AMM denoised data, and explore the result of the cleaning.
 If time and enthusiasm permits, you can also play around with the parameters of the cleaning (e.g. `cfg.order` for HFC and/or `cfg.amm.thr` for AMM), and evaluate the effect on the resulting ERFs.
-Consult the help section of the respective functions for more information.

-{% include markup/end %}
+Consult the help section of the respective functions for more information.{% include markup/end %}

 ## Summary and conclusion